 God’s original intentions for the Old Testament believers was to reign over them directly, with no human kings.
 But . . . as we pointed out earlier in this teaching, God often accommodates Himself to his fallen, sinful human sons and daughters, but does not compromise Himself in accommodating to them.
 Hence, religious “kings” and the organizational model we have come up with.
 While “stooping” to accommodate Himself to our sins and shortcomings, He will always be at work behind the scenes working things out for our higher good in spite of our settling for the good instead of the best.
 The good is always the enemy of the best!

 Fortunately, as much as people have been harmed by manmade, organized religion they’re still often interested in the great questions of life religions deal with.
-To many thousands of people—Jesus believers and pre-Jesus believers alike—religion seems so irrelevant, so dry, so distant, so out of touch with reality.
+To many thousands of people—followers of and pre-followers alike—religion seems so irrelevant, so dry, so distant, so out of touch with reality.
 But, the Great Reality exists and reaches down to seeking, questioning people, although the so-called reality of organized religion is often a far cry from genuine Reality.
 So many people have just given upon on the Church because it simply doesn’t seem relevant to meeting the great needs of humans or answer the great questions of modern life.

 How terrible do some manmade doctrines and teachings misrepresent God’s character.
 They represent Him as sort of an absentee and terrible King on a huge throne somewhere afar off, constantly thinking how grand He is and making it the sole business of his being to wield the thunderbolts of Jupiter against anyone who does not obey their doctrines and teachings.

 I will summarize everything so far in this entire teaching in 3 short sentences.
 The organized “business” of manmade religion offers 316 rules, 248 commands, and 365 prohibitions.
-And it explains all these with 1,521 emendations!
+And it explains all these with 1,521 explanations and commentaries!
 For many people in today’s world, to join themselves to manmade, organized religion appears to them that—after they join—everything in their “religious life” will either be required or forbidden.

 ‘Tis A Glorious Church Without Spot or Wrinkle!